TheodoreKark/TheodoreKark.github.io/README.md

 I am a Data Analyst passionate about turning data into insights.
 With a background in Economics and hands-on experience in data science, I have worked on multiple projects using Python, SQL, and Machine Learning.

 🔭 I’m currently working on:
-- Building Seq2Seq models to predict energy prices for DEI
+- Building Seq2Seq models to predict electricity prices
 - Creating a personal data science portfolio using GitHub Pages

 📫 Reach out to me: